n4devca/aegaeon-website/docs/configuration.md

 | aegaeon.modules.oauth | Enable OAuth token endpoint.<sup>4</sup> | No | true or false | true |

-**<sup>1</sup>** Information endpoint is used by client to request how they should interact with your server.
+**<sup>1</sup>** Information endpoint is used by client to know how they should interact with your server.
 More information here: [https://openid.net/specs/openid-connect-discovery-1_0.html](https://openid.net/specs/openid-connect-discovery-1_0.html)

-**<sup>2</sup>** Introspect allow resource server to validate access token without parsing them.
-More information here: [file:///home/rguillemette/dev/RFC/RFC%207662%20-%20OAuth%202.0%20Token%20Introspection.html](file:///home/rguillemette/dev/RFC/RFC%207662%20-%20OAuth%202.0%20Token%20Introspection.html)
+**<sup>2</sup>** Introspect endpoint allows resource server to validate access token without parsing them.
+More information here: [https://tools.ietf.org/html/rfc7662](https://tools.ietf.org/html/rfc7662)

-**<sup>3</sup>** You could technically delegate the login to another third party system and use Aegaeon simply as a token provider.
+**<sup>3</sup>** You could technically delegate the login to another third party system and use Aegaeon as a simple token provider.
 Not implemeted yet.

 **<sup>4</sup>** You could technically disable the token endpoint completely leaving only implicit flow from authorization endpoint.

 ## Example

-Here is an example using tomcat's environment variable in context.xml file
+Here is an example using tomcat's environment variable in the context.xml file:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>